 His recent studies are mostly focused on plasma accelerators, devices that can obtain high energy beams in a few centimeters.

 He is responsible for the diagnostics of electron and photon beams in the European project EuPRAXIA, which aims to build a plasma-driven accelerator to drive a free electron laser.

 He is also responsible for the Working group, which has to create a compact source of fast X radiation, starting from betatrone radiation produced in a plasma.
 This project was funded under the PNRR as the first project in the research infrastructure category.

 He is the chair of the group dedicated to the teaching on particle accelerators within the INFN Accelerators network.

 He worked at Fermilab (USA), at the Desy Laboratories (Germany) and is currently responsible for particle beam diagnostics at EuPRAXIA@SPARC_LAB at the INFN National Laboratories in Frascati.

-He has been teaching for about ten years in various accelerator schools at CERN, Cern Accelerator Schools (CAS).
+He has taught for about ten years in various CERN, Cern Accelerator Schools (CAS) accelerator schools.
 He has been supervisor of doctoral, bachelor's and master's theses.
-In the past he has also taught computer science and electronics at his university.
+He has also taught computer science and electronics at his university.

-He is a member of the academic senate and of the doctoral college in physics of his university.
+He is a member of the academic senate and of his university's doctoral college in physics.

 Publication list given by Google Scholar